Rally-X: Development and release

 Rally-X was created by Namco and designed by Hirohito Ito, with hardware developed by Kouichi Tashiro.
 It was produced as a successor to Head On (1979), an older arcade game from Sega that similarly involved collecting items in a maze while avoiding enemy cars that pursued the player.
 Head On was a popular title in Japanese arcades, which gave Namco the idea of creating a game that built on its mechanics.
 Rally-X was created on a version of the Pac-Man arcade system board that supports multi-directional scrolling.
 The programming was done by Kazuo Kurosu, who went on to design the multi-directional shooter Bosconian (1981), and featured music from Pac-Man composer Toshio Kai.

 Rally-X was first demonstrated in Japan in January 1980, before receiving a wide release on October 3, 1980.
 When preparing to release the game overseas, Namco believed Rally-X had more foreign appeal than Pac-Man with its audiovisual presentation and challenge, which it believed American audiences would prefer to the simplicity and "cuteness" present in Pac-Man.
 Namco presented Rally-X at the 1980 Amusement & Music Operators Union (AMOA) tradeshow in Chicago, Illinois, alongside Pac-Man, King & Balloon, and Tank Battalion.
-An often-repeated story is that out of the games presented, specifically Pac-Man, the attending industry analysists believed Rally-X was the stand-out and the one destined to be successful.
+An often-repeated story is that out of the games presented, specifically Pac-Man, the attending industry analysts believed Rally-X was the stand-out and the one destined to be successful.
 Though it received praise from the press, Rally-X did not attract much attention during the event.
 According to Play Meter magazine, both Pac-Man and Rally-X received mild attention at the show.
 Midway Manufacturing, the video game division of Bally Manufacturing, agreed to distribute Rally-X and Pac-Man in North America.
 Dave Marofske, the president of Midway, believed the two had the most potential out of the four Namco games presented.
 Midway released Rally-X in North America in February 1981 in upright, tabletop, and cabaret cabinet variations.